mikegallimore/Tape_to_Tape/README.md

 # Tape_to_Tape
-Prep and analyze data exported from the Tape to Tape tracking app.
+Prep and analyze data exported from the Tape to Tape tracking app

 Available:
 - process_game.py